Celebrating Earth Day and Spring!

 Friday Class Schedule

-Library Day is Tuesday, February 3, 2026!
+Library Day is Tuesday, April 28, 2026!

 Thank you for helping your child to remember their library book AND plastic protector BAG each Tuesday!!
+We will return books but not sign out new ones until after Spring Break.

 If you have any questions or need to contact us, our emails are: